khuyentran1401/Machine-learning-pipeline/README.md

 * predict.py: file for prediction and loading model

 # How to run this file
-To run the experiments and see how these experiments are displayed on MLflow's server, clone this repo and run
+To run the configs and see how these experiments are displayed on MLflow's server, clone this repo and run
 ```
 python train.py
 ```